ec-builds/enterprise-homelab/docs/reference/proxmox/proxmox-win11-template.md

 - Verify the QEMU Guest Agent is installed and running.
 - Enable QEMU Guest Agent support in the Proxmox VM options.
 - Configure the network adapter for DHCP.
+- Verify BitLocker is disabled and the OS volume is fully decrypted.
 - Remove temporary files and client-specific configuration.
 - Remove saved credentials and signed-in accounts.
 - Do not domain join, Entra join, or Intune enroll the template.